-- 10. Extensive changes: Extensive substantive changes may accelerate an institution's next reaffirmation of accreditation.
-Accelerated reaffirmation may be triggered by, but not limited to, - a. a significant change in the number of off-campus instructional sites including branch campuses, - b. a significant change in the number of programs, - c. a significant change in enrollment, and - d. frequent mergers/consolidations or acquisitions. - 11.
-Implementation date: The intended implementation date, or effective date, is provided by the institution and is part of the prospectus or application review.
+- Implementation date: The intended implementation date, or effective date, is provided by the institution and is part of the prospectus or application review.
 The intended implementation date cannot pre-date either an earlier denial of the substantive change or the date the substantive change prospectus or application is submitted.
 Substantive changes cannot be retroactively approved.
 If a substantive change has already been implemented without approval and thus constitutes an unreported substantive change, the implementation date is the date of approval, invariant to the intended implementation date provided by the institution.
-For mergers/consolidations and acquisitions and changes in ownership, the implementation or effective date must occur within 30 days of the SACSCOC Board of Trustees approval of the change. - 12.
-Implementation time limit: Approved substantive changes except for those changes that must be implemented within 30 days as defined in policy must be implemented within two years of the approval date.
+For mergers/consolidations and acquisitions and changes in ownership, the implementation or effective date must occur within 30 days of the SACSCOC Board of Trustees approval of the change. - Implementation time limit: Approved substantive changes except for those changes that must be implemented within 30 days as defined in policy must be implemented within two years of the approval date.
 If an institution does not implement within two years of approval, then a new prospectus or application must be submitted and approved prior to implementation.
-An institution may request an implementation extension for cause, subject to SACSCOC Board of Trustees approval. - 13.
-Maintaining off-campus instructional site / additional locations accuracy and completeness: An institution is obligated to maintain an accurate record with SACSCOC of off-campus instructional site names and addresses.
+An institution may request an implementation extension for cause, subject to SACSCOC Board of Trustees approval. - Maintaining off-campus instructional site / additional locations accuracy and completeness: An institution is obligated to maintain an accurate record with SACSCOC of off-campus instructional site names and addresses.
 A site name or address change is submitted to SACSCOC as a substantive change notification.
 Updating site names, addresses, or closures on the Institutional Summary Form submitted as part of reaffirmation or fifth-year interim reviews is insufficient; the institution is responsible for submitting a substantive change to maintain site records.
 If the institution identifies an error in a site record, the SACSCOC staff will work with the institution to resolve.
-(Note: an address change is not the same as a relocation; for additional information, see specific requirements by type of substantive change.) - 14.
-Marketing, advertising, recruitment, and admissions: Substantive changes are subject to SACSCOC's Advertising and Student Recruitment policy.
+(Note: an address change is not the same as a relocation; for additional information, see specific requirements by type of substantive change.) - Marketing, advertising, recruitment, and admissions: Substantive changes are subject to SACSCOC's Advertising and Student Recruitment policy.
 Marketing, advertising, and recruitment may start after a prospectus is submitted and before receiving approval provided the disclaimer statement of pending approval in the Advertising and Student Recruitment policy is clearly included in all marketing information.
-Admission applications may be taken, but admission offers - including contingent offers - should not be made until the substantive change is approved by the SACSCOC Board of Trustees.

-- 15. Non-enumerated changes: SACSCOC reserves the right to consider an institutional change, or a group of changes, as constituting a substantive change even if not specifically enumerated in Substantive Change Policy and Procedures.
+Admission applications may be taken, but admission offers including contingent offers should not be made until the substantive change is approved by the SACSCOC Board of Trustees. - Non-enumerated changes: SACSCOC reserves the right to consider an institutional change, or a group of changes, as constituting a substantive change even if not specifically enumerated in Substantive Change Policy and Procedures.
 SACSCOC may require an institution to submit materials related to the change(s) for review by staff and for possible review and action by the SACSCOC Board of Trustees.
-A substantive change committee visit may be authorized. - 16.
-Notification vs. approval: Upon favorable review of a proposed substantive change, either - a. notification is accepted by staff, or - b. approval is granted by the SACSCOC Board of Trustees.
+A substantive change committee visit may be authorized.

+- Notification vs. approval: Upon favorable review of a proposed substantive change, either - a. notification is accepted by staff, or - b. approval is granted by the SACSCOC Board of Trustees.